Human Factors Engineering vs. UX: Are They Really All That Different?

 1. Use This Overlooked IEC Standard as Your Guide to a User-Friendly Medical Device

-IEC 62366-1 is followed by a related, but separate, document: IEC 62366-2.
+IEC 62366-1 is followed by a related but separate document: IEC 62366-2.
 It’s titled Technical Report Part 2: Guidance on the application of usability engineering to medical devices.
+We briefly mentioned it above.

 The standard states “it also helps manufacturers produce medical devices that have well designed user interfaces that satisfy users.
 As such, it can propel a manufacturer beyond a common sense approach to user interface design to an approach that fully embraces usability engineering as an essential step toward design excellence.”